Review samples supplied by LookenListen, distributor for the Benelux

 What worked incredibly well was the CH Precision A1.5 fed directly from the C1 DAC, making for a delivery that ticked all the audiophile parameters as well as providing flow and lyricism.
 It was with this amp that audio buddy Niels commented that he was much impressed with how the speakers performed.
 Coming from someone who owns a Soulution 711 and Magico Q5’s, that is saying something.

 The Electrocompaniet AW180’s and AW600’s were less than an ideal match when fed directly from the C1, the resulting sound too flat and matter-of-fact.
 I suspect that these mono amps’ huge damping factors combine into too much control.
 Also, it was too obvious that these amplifiers are less finely resolving than the Lejonklou or CH.
-EC is not ideal.
 What did help was to add the Lejonklou Sagatun dual-mono preamp to the mix.
 This resulted in a sweeter and less overly controlled sound that was emotionally more engaging but still, the Electrocompaniets did not fully do the speakers’ immense resolution justice.

 Even if the CH Precision A1.5 outperforms the Brystons on more than a few parameters (mostly more articulate and more highly resolving and refined) I still felt that the Brystons did a damn fine job.
 I’ve not got one at hand, but from other comparisons, I suspect that an Accuphase E600 Class A amp, and by extension, also an E650, might be just the ticket for these speakers.
-And indeed, Jan confirmed that an Accuphase preamp + class A power amp combo really made the speakers shine during one of the listening sessions that he attended.
+And indeed, Jan Legel later confirmed that an Accuphase preamp + class A power amp combo really made the speakers shine during one of the listening sessions that he attended.

 The bottom Line

 The Persona B’s have world-class transparency, not only in the treble, to which this is so often restricted but also in the midrange as well as the bass.
 Also, they are extremely finely detailed and have superb micro-dynamics.
 The speakers also play very loudly without any signs of break-up.
 Lastly, the macro-dynamics are also good but this is admittedly not their strongest aspect.
 As often happens, a very nuanced, even-handed, and transparent product need not be the one that is most “rocking and rolling”.
 But I also would not pick these speakers for such music.
 What they do sublimely is to reveal everything there is to know about a recording with crystal clarity.
 They are like the proverbial magnifying glass onto your music while sounding sophisticated even under less than ideal circumstances.
-All this time I have not touched on the bass and that is for an important reason.
+All this time I have not touched on the subject of the bass and that is for an important reason.
 Of course, a small monitor speaker cannot produce bass with the slam and depth of much bigger floor standing designs, but irrespective, while the bass is not any bigger, deeper, or more powerful than can be expected based on the cabinet dimensions I never felt that anything was missing.
 This really only becomes evident when playing R&B tracks with subterranean basslines or when comparing to the Kromas or, keeping with monitor speakers, the Graham Audio LS5/9’s.
 But while the latter have considerably deeper and fatter bass, there is no contest where resolution, linearity, and transparency are concerned.
 The Persona B’s bass is simply so well integrated and of such high quality that the lack of truly deep bass becomes a non-issue.

 Well, I pretty much already gave it away in the header when I wrote: “Super-coherent and articulate, very highly resolving, decidedly uncolored, and extremely transparent, the Persona B’s provide an overall performance not seen before in this price class”.
 I should add that while 8000 euro sans stands is not pocket change, it will require a lot more to improve on this stellar performance.
 If the budget stretches then I would know of no better alternative than to check out the Paradigm Persona 3 floor standers which should retain everything there is to love about the B’s with deeper and more powerful bass.